sanyassyed/sf_eviction/README.md

     # set the env variables such that they are available to all child processes
     source .env
     export $(cut -d= -f1 .env)
-    # This command uses cut to extract the variable names from .env and passes them as arguments to the `export` command
+    # This command uses cut to extract the variable names from .env and passes them as arguments to the `export` command and exports those variables which have already been set by source .env
-    # For eg: `export $GCP_PROJECT_ID`; does this for all variables
+    # For eg: `export $DBT_ENV_PROJECT_DIR`; does this for all variables

     # Install dbt deps and build dbt models by specifying the project directory
-    dbt deps --project-dir $DBT_PROJECT_DIR # downloads the dependencies for current dbt version
+    dbt deps --project-dir $DBT_ENV_PROJECT_DIR # downloads the dependencies for current dbt version

     # test dbt-core and big-query connection
-    dbt debug --project-dir $DBT_PROJECT_DIR
+    dbt debug --project-dir $DBT_ENV_PROJECT_DIR
     # use --profile profiles.yml if the profiles.yml is in the ~/.dbt/profiles.yml folder
     ```
 * NOTE: Here is what each part of the command means: